 Materials on Canadian Income Tax has become the predominant teaching tool in Canadian law schools for the study of income tax.
 Students rely on its integrated approach to learning the Canadian income tax regime – including expert commentary, case analysis, and legislation and government policy references.
 The work is written by a team of esteemed law professors across Canada and edited by Tim Edgar of Osgoode Hall Law School, York University, Arthur Cockfield, Faculty of Law, Queen's University and Fellow at the Taxation Law and Policy Research Institute, Monash University and Martha O'Brien at the University of Victoria.
 It is a casebook-style text that takes a well-organized approach to the study of taxation, which combines commentary from the author team with extracts of leading tax cases and references to government policy pronouncements.
 The text includes in-depth case studies, references to proposed and enacted legislation, recent Budget proposals, Interpretation Bulletins and other Canada Revenue Agency pronouncements, and expert analysis and commentary.
 Included also is a complete set of finding tools – featuring a detailed table of cases, a table of statutory references, as well as a comprehensive Topical Index.
 More than simply a casebook, this authoritative work remains the best first step any student or practitioner can take in their research into the theory and practice of income tax.
 It is a well-organized, thoughtful and useful research source for an understanding of Canadian income tax principles and practice.

-Geoffrey Loomer & Colin Jackson, "Who is Subject to Canadian Income Tax" in Tim Edgar, Art Cockfield & Martha O’Brien, eds, Materials on Canadian Income Tax 15th ed.
-(Toronto: Carswell, 2015).
+Bradley Bryan, Colin Jackson, & Geoffrey Loomer, "Who is Subject to Canadian Income Tax?" in Martha O'Brien, Catherine Brown, & Arthur Cockfield, eds, Materials on Canadian Income Tax, 16th ed (Toronto: Thomson Reuters, 2020) 107.